npq7721/Raptoreum_SmartNode/README.md

 # Raptoreum SmartNode
 Script needs to be ran under a sudo user and not under root.
 It will install binaries, configure basic firewall settings, and create a daemon service for you.
 It also has a bootstrap option for quick syncing and option to create a Cron job that will check on daemon's health every hour.

-> ℹ Note: This has only been tested on a VPS using Ubuntu 18.
+> ℹ Note: This has only been tested on a VPS using Ubuntu 20.
 USE AT OWN RISK.

-## Installation
+## Installation without Docker
 Create a sudo user and run this under that sudo user.
 Script will exit if logged in as root.
 Script will ask for BLS PrivKey(operatorSecret) that you get from the protx quick_setup/bls generate command.
 So have it ready.
 If opting to have script create Cron job you will need the protx hash you got from the protx quick_setup.